 The thing about prop bets is that online sports betting sites don’t have the time or willpower to put a lot of research into setting the perfect odds for every prop bet.
 They know they can just bump up the juice a little, do some rudimentary line setting and let the amateurs go crazy.
 But, if you have a deep understanding of the game and the willingness to do your homework, it is possible to find profitable prop bets.
 The key is to do your research and have the patience to wait for truly worthwhile prop bets.

-A Few Random Tips for Baseball Betting Online
+A Few Baseball Betting Tips

 Baseball is one of the best sports for the serious, strategy-minded bettor.
 The game is difficult for oddsmakers to handicap and with so many games played every year, there are ample opportunities to find value.